Brian May: 2011–present

 In January 2012, May featured on N-Dubz frontman Dappy's solo single "Rockstar", providing "rumbling guitar riffs which culminate in an electrifying solo".
 The pair also collaborated on a performance of "We Will Rock You" for BBC Radio 1's Live Lounge.

 Queen performed at the closing ceremony of the 2012 Summer Olympics in London on 12 August 2012.
 May performed part of the "Brighton Rock" solo before being joined by Taylor and solo artist Jessie J for a performance of "We Will Rock You".
 On 16 September 2012, May appeared at the Sunflower Jam charity concert at the Royal Albert Hall, performing alongside bassist John Paul Jones (of Led Zeppelin), drummer Ian Paice (of Deep Purple), and vocalists Bruce Dickinson (of Iron Maiden) and Alice Cooper.

 In a 2013 West End run of Spamalot (the musical adaptation of Monty Python's 1975 film Monty Python and the Holy Grail), May was among the celebrities who played the part of voicing God for a week in aid of charity.
 In 2015, May played guitar on the end credits song "One Voice" from the film A Dog Named Gucci.
 The song also features the talents of: Norah Jones, Aimee Mann, Susanna Hoffs, Lydia Loveless, Neko Case, and Kathryn Calder.
 It was produced by Dean Falcone, who wrote the film's score.
 "One Voice" was released on Record Store Day, 16 April 2016, with profits from the sale of the single going to benefit animal charities.

 Welsh electronic musician Jayce Lewis collaborated with May in 2018 on the song We Are One, taken from Lewis' 2018 album release Million.
 Incorporating a repurposed Finger tapping/Hammering riff from May's solo track Cyborg from his album; Another World, both artists re-recorded May's guitar at a slower speed, and included it to the new song composition.

 On 29 March 2019, May inducted Def Leppard into the Rock and Roll Hall of Fame.
 He worked with contemporary metal band Five Finger Death Punch and blues artist Kenny Wayne Shepherd to re-record a new version of "Blue on Black" in support of The Gary Sinise Foundation in April 2019.
 The artists came together to merge country and mainstream rock to re-create the classic song originally co-written by Shepherd.

 In 2024, May contributed guitar to a re-release of Mark Knopfler's "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust.

+On 3 September 2025, May and The Struts released a new version of The Struts' song, 'Could Have Been Me', featuring May.